2021 Murray River Open – Singles

-The Murray River Open was a new addition to the ATP Tour in 2021.

-Dan Evans won his maiden ATP title, defeating Félix Auger-Aliassime in the final, 6–2, 6–3.
-This was the seventh consecutive final loss of Auger-Aliassime's career.
+Dan Evans defeated Félix Auger-Aliassime in the final, 6–2, 6–3 to win the inaugural singles tennis title at the 2021 Murray River Open.
+It was his first ATP Tour title.
+The final marked Auger-Aliassime's seventh career runner-up finish from seven ATP Tour finals appearances.

 Seeds

 The top eight seeds received a bye into the second round.